 The Get Help to Get Active Service is an innovative, bespoke physical activity project which is integral to the OneLife integrated healthy lifestyle service.
-The Active Get Help to Get Active Service aims to support inactive individuals with long term health conditions to become and stay more active.
+The Get Help to Get Active Service aims to support inactive individuals with long term health conditions to become and stay more active.
 The hope is to improve quality of life; including physical, mental and social wellbeing.

 To access the service the following criteria applies: